-- I am teaching CSCI 544 Applied Natural Language Processing this semester (Spring 2014).
+- I am teaching CSCI 544 Applied Natural Language Processing next semester (Spring 2015).

 - Computational Linguistics.

 - Human Language Technology applications (e.g. dialogue systems, information extraction and speech recognition).

 - I taught CSCI 544 Natural Language Processing, Spring 2014.

 - I taught CSCI 561 Foundations of Artificial Intelligence, Spring 2012, with Liang Huang.

 - I was Syntax and Parsing area co-chair for EACL 2012 (with Xavier Carreras).

 - I was a member of the discriminative language modeling team in the 2011 Johns Hopkins CLSP Summer Workshop.